aghodrati/deepproposal/README.md

   - mex private/edgesNmsMex.cpp -outdir private [OMPPARAMS]
   - mex private/spDetectMex.cpp -outdir private [OMPPARAMS]
   - mex private/edgeBoxesMex.cpp -outdir private
   - Here [OMPPARAMS] are parameters for OpenMP and are OS and compiler dependent.
     - Windows: [OMPPARAMS] = '-DUSEOMP' 'OPTIMFLAGS="$OPTIMFLAGS' '/openmp"'
     - Linux V1: [OMPPARAMS] = '-DUSEOMP' CFLAGS="\$CFLAGS -fopenmp" LDFLAGS="\$LDFLAGS -fopenmp"
-    - Linux V2: [OMPPARAMS] = '-DUSEOMP' CXXFLAGS="\$CXXFLAGS -fopenmp" LDFLAGS="\$LDFLAGS -fopenmp" \n
+    - Linux V2: [OMPPARAMS] = '-DUSEOMP' CXXFLAGS="\$CXXFLAGS -fopenmp" LDFLAGS="\$LDFLAGS -fopenmp"
   - To compile without OpenMP simply omit [OMPPARAMS]; note that code will be single threaded in this case.

-- I have added the compiled files for nms_c.cpp and intg_sub.cpp under 64-bit linux.
-If you want to compile it, use mex file_name.cpp
+- The compiled files for "nms_c.cpp" and "intg_sub.cpp" under 64-bit linux are added.
+If you want to compile it, use "mex file_name.cpp"

-- The models that are used for DeepProposal (in './models' folder):
+- The models that are used in DeepProposal (in './models' folder):
   - objectness models: as described in section 3.1 of the paper (trained models are included)
   - contour model: as described in section 4 of the paper (trained model is included)
   - pre-trained CNN model (http://www.vlfeat.org/matconvnet/models/imagenet-caffe-ref.mat): make a symbolic link in ./models/cnn/ that point to the imagenet-caffe-ref.mat or change the path in get_opts.m

+#Demo
+You can run the "demo.m" for extracting proposals for a given image.

 #Datasets
-I have included a script called "main_run.m" to extract proposals for VOC 2007 and COCO 2014. you should setup VOC07 development kit and/or COCO14 api+dataset according to their instructions and then set paths in get_opts.m
+A script called "main_run.m" is included to extract proposals for VOC 2007 and COCO 2014. you should setup VOC07 development kit and/or COCO14 api+dataset according to their instructions and then set paths in get_opts.m

 #Notes
 - All boxes are in format of [x y x+w y+h]
 - This version does not use spatial pyramid representation for second stage.
-- For COCO14 dataset, I consider objects with area smaller than 32^2 as difficult so they are omitted during evaluation. you can change it in arrange_imdb.m
+- For COCO14 dataset, objects with area smaller than 32^2 are considered as difficult so they are omitted during evaluation. you can change it in arrange_imdb.m
 - Features can be loaded from './feats/' in case they are already extracted
 - Outputs are stored in './outputs/'.
 - Logs are stored in './logs/'.